SnapLib/npm-fs/README.md

 const existingDirectory =
     new ExistingDirElement("/Users/Main/Projects/snaplib-npm-fs");

-// The following line would result in an Error to be thrown const nonExistingDir =
+// The following statement would result in an Error to be thrown const nonExistingDir =
     new ExistingDirElement("/path/to/nonexistent/directory");